markbogorad/RCM/README.md

 ### Week 4
 - Email Semantic scoring (project 5)
-- Agent for quick DDQ and Tracey market reports generation and navigation (project )
+- Agent for quick DDQ and Tracey market reports generation and navigation
 - Documentation for agent

 ### Week 5